 So for smooth transitioning, they rely on strategic partners for operational assistance and to help them align IT with their business requirements.

-Thus, digital business transformation provides a huge opportunity to the cloud service providers (CSPs) to capitalize cloud.
-But, there’s a catch – the organizations who are transforming have demands and expectations of a dynamic nature.
+Thus, digital business transformation provides a huge opportunity for cloud service providers (CSPs) to capitalize cloud.
+But, there’s a catch – the organizations that are transforming have demands and expectations of a dynamic nature.
 They expect a CSP to be the one-stop solution provider for all their transitional requirements.
-Hence, CSPs need to be armed with lots of skills, tools and cloud management solutions to provide business-ready cloud infrastructure and tailormade solutions to their customers on demand.
+Hence, CSPs need to be armed with lots of skills, tools, and cloud management solutions to provide business-ready cloud infrastructure and tailor-made solutions to their customers on demand.

 Top 5 challenges for cloud computing service providers

-Due to this, they struggle with questions like is there any cloud-based digital platform available that helps businesses automate their sales processes or what’s the best marketing automation platform for small to medium-size businesses?
+Due to this, they struggle with questions like is there any cloud-based digital platform available that helps businesses automate their sales processes, or what’s the best marketing automation platform for small to medium-sized businesses?

 But, they need to maintain their current business run rate, without stopping selling old services.
-What if, they don’t have knowledge as to how they can manage different cloud solutions along with their existing products, manage billing, inventory at one place and automate their solutions’ service delivery.
+What if, they don’t have knowledge as to how they can manage different cloud solutions along with their existing products, manage the billing, and inventory in one place and automate their solutions’ service delivery?
 In many cases, service providers are still using outdated methodologies or multiple tools that are holding their business back from running full-throttle in a cloud-first world.

 In other cases, they don’t have the required expertise on staff or the employees are not able to adapt themselves to the techno-commercial mindset that every cloud business needs.
 Some also struggle with automation – they don’t understand how manual processes increase their overheads.

-Tip1- Recognize different needs, wants and desires of all the employees and take an informed approach towards mindset transformation of employees.
+Tip 1- Recognize different needs, wants, and desires of all the employees and take an informed approach towards mindset transformation of employees.
 Develop a proper plan of self as well as team transformation – address why the change is needed and how it can be made along with the results it will bring.
-Have a clear communication upfront, assemble the right capabilities and competencies, outline how digitally skilled staff can benefit both – company performance and individual teams.
+Have clear communication upfront, assemble the right capabilities and competencies, and outline how digitally skilled staff can benefit both – company performance and individual teams.